edgedb/edgedb/docs/intro/edgeql.rst

     e.bytes(Buffer.from("bina\\x01ry"))
     // Buffer

-Certain literal types can only be declared by *casting* an appropriately structured string.
+Other type literals are declared by *casting* an appropriately structured string.

 .. tabs::